kyma-incubator/compass/docs/architecture/app-runtime-flows.md

 ## Runtime creation

-To create a new Runtime, Administrator sends proper request to the Runtime Provisioner.
+To create a new Runtime, Administrator sends proper request to the [Runtime Provisioner](./terminology.md#mp-runtime-provisioner).
 Runtime Provisioner requests Runtime configuration from Director, and one-time token from Connector.
 Runtime Provisioner provisions Runtime, and then injects the configuration with one-time token.
-Runtime uses this token to set-up trusted connection between Management Plane and Runtime.
+[Runtime Agent](./terminology.md#runtime-agent) uses this token to set-up trusted connection between Management Plane and Runtime Agent.

 ![](./assets/runtime-creation.svg)

-When Runtime is ready, it notifies Director about its status.
-When the Director receives notification that a Runtime is ready, it passes the notification for every Application in group assigned to the Runtime via Application webhook.
-See the [Application configuration update diagram](#application-configuration-update) for runtime ready notification example.
+When Runtime is ready, Runtime Agent notifies Director about its status.
+When the Director receives notification that a Runtime is ready, it passes the notification for every Application in group assigned to the Runtime via [Application Webhook API](./terminology.md#application-webhook-api).
+See the [Application configuration update diagram](#application-configuration-update) for Runtime ready notification example.

 ## Configuration change